tusharshahrs/pulumi-home/infrastructure-as-code-google-serverless-python/lab-3/README.md

 pulumi stack output siteURL
 ```

-Load the output into a browser and see what you built!
+Load the `siteURL` into a browser and see what you built!

 ## Destroy the Resources - Critical Step to avoid cloud charges
 ```bash